 When and how do I apply?

-Applications are formally reviewed every September, although you can apply for an Apprenticeship at any time.
+Applications close on Friday 27 July 2018 and are formally reviewed every September, although you can apply for an Apprenticeship at any time.
 Priority is given to applicants who have completed the Foundation Programme at the Goldsmiths’ Centre.

 To apply download the "Goldsmiths’ Company Apprentice Application Form" below or email firstname.lastname@example.org for more information.